 StateName is the current state name and StateData the internal state data of the gen_fsm.

 Extra is passed as-is from the {advanced, Extra} part of the update instruction.

 The function should return the new current state name and updated internal data.

 '''

 Module:format_status(Opt, [PDict, StateData]) -> Status

-Types:

-Opt = normal | terminate

 '''